GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### Mental qualities peculiar to human-like motivational structures, such as love and hate, will not be required for intelligent behavior, but we could probably program computers to exhibit them if we wanted to.
 >
-> ~ *Michael Stal*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts